robinrendle/robinrendle.com/_projects/endsleigh.markdown

 company: Erskine Design
 byline: A mobile-first approach to the Endsleigh website
 hero: "/build/images/work/endsleigh/endsleigh-hero.png"
-role: |-
-  - Front-end architecture
+role: Front-end architecture and web performance
-  - Performance and testing
+results:
 logo: endsleigh/endsleigh.svg
 extract: Endsleigh is a student insurance provider and I worked with them to develop a framework capable of supporting their vast array of products and services, focusing